irena-flextool/flextool/README.md

 ## Introduction and installation

+> [!NOTE]
+> Spine Toolbox has received a major upgrade 29th of April 2024.
+Next time you update FlexTool, [update Spine Toolbox first](https://github.com/spine-tools/Spine-Toolbox#installation).
+Follow the upgrade instructions of your Toolbox installation method.

 Installation, user guide and documentation can be found at: https://irena-flextool.github.io/flextool/.
 User guide and documentation are under development.